NicoHood/NicoHood.github.io/README.md

 You will be automatically redirected to the latest website/blog if it will change later on.
 So if you link to me, please always add this main address if the actual link/webspace goes offline.

+###Blog Posts
+All important blog posts are now online in the [github wiki](https://github.com/NicoHood/NicoHood.github.io/wiki).
+You will find there new tutorials sooner or later.
+Everything that is not related directly to an existing project will be published there now.
+Please update your links!

 ###Under Construction
 This page is temporary.
 All content from the blog will move here if I get the time to do it.
 Currently the blog is available here: